trskop/command-wrapper/man/command-wrapper-skel.1.md

     * *haskell* (default)
     * *bash*

+-e, --edit
+:   Open the created file in an editor.

+-E, --no-edit
+:   Inverse of `--edit` that is useful if `--edit` mode is configured to be the
+    default.

 SUBCOMMAND
 :   Name of the new subcommand.
 Where and how the source code or executable
     file will be named is configurable.
 By default it is: